-Social media promotion is a good way to save your site from Google Panda penalty.
-Google+ votes, retweets, Facebook likes and shares all help you to boost your Global rankings.
+Social media promotion is a good way to save your site from the Google Panda penalty.
+Google+ votes, retweets, Facebook likes, and shares all help you to boost your Global rankings.
 Ask your audience to bookmark and share your blog or your site by using social media buttons.

 Buying or exchanging links

 Buying or exchanging links for the sole purpose of boosting your page rankings is not a good idea.
 In an era when you can tell Google about the sites that are buying links and with Google Panda update in place, there is a possibility that your rankings will take a hit.
 Or worse, you could be banned by Google.